 Most climbs are famous for racing but there are few exceptions where a mountain is better known as a training location.
 You might think of Mont Teide or the Col de la Madone, here is one of Italy’s asphalt gymnasiums, a timed segment decades before Strava arrived.

-If it’s famous as testing ground for pro cyclists the reality on a Sunday morning is that it’s one of the most popular cycling routes in Italy with cyclists of all shapes and sizes tackling its slopes.
+If it’s famous as testing ground for pro cyclists, the reality on a Sunday morning is that it’s one of the most popular cycling routes in Italy with cyclists of all shapes and sizes tackling its slopes.

 The Route: there are several roads to the top of Monte Serra but this will focus on the climb from the town of Buti which sits to the east of Monte Serra, part of the Monte Pisano range in Tuscany, central Italy.

 The Feel: in three words: Tuscany gets Copenhagenized.
-On a Sunday morning there are so many riders a first time visitor might imagine there’s a grand fondo passing through.
+On a Sunday morning there are so many riders a first time visitor might imagine there’s a gran fondo passing through.
 The climb has an association with pro cycling but on a normal day this is an accessible climb in a region of Italy where cycling is popular.
-Everyone rides up from racers to silver foxes on team replica bikes to locals in t-shirts and replica football kit.
+Everyone rides up from racers to silver foxes on team issue bikes to locals in t-shirts and replica football kit.

 The road is rough a few places, especially when you leave town past the houses and again passing the Santuario della Madonna della Neve but it’s uphill and you have time to pick your line around this and generally most of the surface is fine.
 It’s not a level climb, the gradient varies in places although generally each section between each bend is a level ramp.
 The higher you go the better the views get, the chestnut and pine woodland often opens up to reveal the landscape below.